-The population for this trial will be adult patients age 25-65 years, inclusive.
-The primary objective of this study is to compare the event-free survival (EFS) in a phase III trial of patients with B cell precursor ALL receiving either Rituximab in conjunction with chemotherapy to chemotherapy alone.
+The population for this trial will be adult patients age 19-65 years, inclusive.
+The primary objective of this study is to compare the event-free survival (EFS) in a phase III trial of patients with B-cell precursor ALL receiving either Rituximab in conjunction with chemotherapy to chemotherapy alone.
 The primary endpoint of the trial is event free survival (EFS) and all analysis for this endpoint will be on an intention to treat basis.

-The incidence of cases of ALL within the age range of the trial (25-65 years) in England in the decade between 1997 and 2006 suggests that there will be 150 eligible patients per year in the UK.
+The incidence of cases of ALL within the age range of the trial (19-65 years) in England in the decade between 1997 and 2006 suggests that there will be 150 eligible patients per year in the UK.
 The aim is to recruit 80% of eligible patients, giving 120 per year.
 The target overall recruitment is thus 720 patients over 6 years or 840 patients over 7 years.
-This would give 576 or 672 patients expected to be B lineage-ALL and randomized equally between two treatment arms..
+We expect 576 or 672 of these patients to have B-lineage-ALL and be randomised equally between two treatment arms..

-20% of patients are expected to be T lineage, so there will be 144 or 168 T-lineage.
+20% of patients are expected to be T-lineage, in which case 144 or 168 T-lineage patients will be recruited.